YuzuJS/web-dev-training/README.md

     + output form data back to the screen.
 - Standard node module - `http` and `querystring`.
 - To run http server, from the command line `node node-simple-server/server.js`

+## session 05
+- Serve static html files from node.
+No more serveing files from filesystem.

+## exercise group 01
+- 404.html
+    + If we get a 404, let's render the `404.html`.
+- 500.html
+    + If we get a 500, let's render the `500.html`.
+- On POST to `/students`
+    + When we POST to /students.
+The server should redirect to `/student-added.html` (Hint make sure to set the right HTTP status)
+        * The message should be in a box similar to what we did in the error message.
+Only with green border, green text, and light green background.
+The message should say "Student has been added.
+View all students."
+View all students should be a link `students.html`.
+    + We should save a file "students.json"; This json file should be represent ALL the students.
+We should APPEND to the array (create the file if does not exist).
+For extra credit, if the email already exists, we should respond with some sort of 400 error (/student-added.error.html).
+- students.html
+    + A list of students.
+Hardcode data for now (3 mocks)